Español | 日本語

 Cognitive decline and Alzheimer's disease

-A few observational studies have linked cognitive decline and Alzheimer's disease (AD) in the elderly with inadequate status of folate, vitamin B12, and vitamin B6 (50).
-Yet, the relationship between B vitamins and cognitive health in aging is complicated by both the high prevalence of hyperhomocysteinemia and signs of systemic inflammation in elderly people (51).
-On the one hand, since inflammation may impair vitamin B6 metabolism, low serum PLP levels may well be caused by processes related to aging rather than by malnutrition.
-On the other hand, high serum homocysteine may possibly be a risk factor for cognitive decline in the elderly, although the matter remains under debate.
-Specifically, the meta-analysis of 19 randomized, placebo-controlled trials of B-vitamin supplementation failed to report any difference in several measures of cognitive function between treatment and placebo groups, despite the treatment effectively lowering homocysteine levels (52).
-In a recent randomized, double-blind, placebo-controlled study of 2,695 stroke survivors with or without cognitive impairments, daily supplementation with 2 mg of folic acid, 0.5 mg of vitamin B12, and 25 mg of vitamin B6 for 3.4 years resulted in significant reductions in mean homocysteine levels (by 28% and 43% in cognitively unimpaired and impaired patients, respectively) compared to placebo.
-Yet, the B-vitamin intervention had no effect on either the incidence of newly diagnosed cognitive impairments or on measures of cognitive performance when compared to placebo (53).
-In contrast, another recent placebo-controlled trial found that a daily B-vitamin regimen that led to significant homocysteine lowering in high-risk elderly individuals could limit the progressive atrophy of gray matter brain regions associated with the AD process (54).
+Overall, results from clinical trials to date have been somewhat mixed.
+For example, a randomized, double-blind, placebo-controlled study of 2,695 stroke survivors with or without cognitive impairments found daily supplementation with 2 mg of folic acid, 0.5 mg of vitamin B12, and 25 mg of vitamin B6 for 3.4 years significantly reduced mean homocysteine levels (by 28% and 43% in cognitively unimpaired and impaired patients, respectively) compared to placebo.
+However, the B-vitamin intervention had no effect on either the incidence of newly diagnosed cognitive impairments or on measures of cognitive performance when compared to placebo (69).
+In contrast, another placebo-controlled trial found that a daily B-vitamin regimen that led to significant homocysteine lowering in high-risk elderly individuals could limit the progressive atrophy of gray matter brain regions associated with the Alzheimer’s disease process (70).
 Yet, the authors attributed the changes in homocysteine levels primarily to vitamin B12.
-Because of mixed findings, it is presently unclear whether supplementation with B vitamins might blunt cognitive decline in the elderly.
-Evidence is needed to determine whether marginal B-vitamin deficiencies, which are relatively common in the elderly, even contribute to age-associated declines in cognitive function, or whether both result from processes associated with aging and/or disease.
+Large-scale randomized controlled trials in older adults with hyperhomocysteinemia are needed to determine whether B-vitamin supplementation might help prevent dementia or Alzheimer’s disease.

 Depression

-Late-life depression is a common disorder sometimes occurring after acute illnesses, such as hip fracture or stroke (55, 56).
-Coexistence of symptoms of depression and low vitamin B6 status (plasma PLP level ≤20 nanomoles/liter) has been reported in a few cross-sectional studies (57, 58).
-In a prospective study of 3,503 free-living people aged 65 and older from the Chicago Health and Aging Project, total vitamin B6 intakes (but not dietary intakes alone) were inversely correlated with the incidence of depressive symptoms during a mean follow-up period of 7.2 years (59).
-In a randomized, double-blind, placebo-controlled trial in 563 individuals who suffered from a recent stroke, daily supplementation of 2 mg of folic acid, 0.5 mg of vitamin B12, and 25 mg of vitamin B6 halved the risk of developing a major depressive episode during a mean follow-up period of 7.1 years (60).
+In a randomized, double-blind, placebo-controlled trial in 563 individuals who suffered from a recent stroke, daily supplementation of 2 mg of folic acid, 0.5 mg of vitamin B12, and 25 mg of vitamin B6 halved the risk of developing a major depressive episode during a mean follow-up period of 7.1 years (77).
 This reduction in risk was associated with a 25% lower level of plasma homocysteine in supplemented patients compared to controls.
-Additional evidence is needed to evaluate whether B vitamins could be included in the routine management of older people at high risk for depression.
+More recently, in a randomized, double-blind, placebo-controlled trial in 98 younger adults (ages 18-58 years), high-dose vitamin B6 supplementation (100 mg/day) for one month did not reduce self-reported symptoms of depression, yet this study found significant reductions in self-reported anxiety (78) Additional evidence is needed to evaluate whether supplemental B-vitamins might help people at high risk for depression.

 Cancer